mrv-id/steamdeck/README.md

 --->

 ## Flatpak Permissions
-> [Flatpaks](https://flatpak.org/) are sandboxed applications, contaning all the needed dependacies inside their packaged environment, meaning that it is much harder for them to brake due to a faulty updates.
+> [Flatpaks](https://flatpak.org/) are sandboxed, disto agnostic applications, contaning all the needed dependacies inside their packaged environment, meaning that it is much harder for them to brake due to a faulty updates.
 That comes at the cost of not communicating out-of-the-box with the opertaing system and the rest of the apps.
 To overcome this problem, [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal) works like a GUI front-end permissions manager.

 | No | Command                                                     | Information                              |
 |:--:|:-----------------------------------------------------------:|:----------------------------------------:|
 | 00 | https://flathub.org/apps/details/com.github.tchx84.Flatseal | A GUI tool to manage flatpak permissions |

 ## Tools & Apps
-> Users can install / remove software either though the **Discover** (Store), or the command line.
+> Users can install / remove software either though **Discover** (Software Center), or the command line.

 ### Pacman